PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 are complete no-ops.
 The sole production call supplies the Session LayoutState.

+Decoder BatchMatMul-to-TransposeConv input canonicalization is owned by `passes/decoder_deconv_layout.py`.
+The exact path is a rank-three BatchMatMul result, commutative constant-bias ADD, axis-two ExpandDims, Transpose `[0,2,3,1]`, and input two of one TransposeConv.
+All changed intermediates are private and single-consumer.
+Both matrix operands may be public, constant, or uniquely produced earlier tensors; rank-two and rank- three broadcast operands are supported.

+The owner validates the original BatchMatMul output from both operand shapes, `adjX`, `adjY`, and batch broadcasting.
+It separately proves that swapping the operands and assigning `new adjX = not old adjY` and `new adjY = not old adjX` produces the exact `[N,L,C]` transpose of the old `[N,C,L]` result.
+ADD, ExpandDims, Transpose, and TransposeConv input metadata must satisfy every corresponding shape/signature permutation equation.
+One dynamic batch signature is retained.

+The bias must be a producer-free floating constant with exactly `L` values and an old broadcast shape of `[L]`, `[1,L]`, or `[1,1,L]`; it becomes `[1,L,1]`.
+ExpandDims accepts equivalent axis two or negative axis `-2` and moves to axis one.
+Private constants update in place.
+Shared bias and axis constants receive deterministic clones, including quantization metadata, before any operator or tensor changes.

+After preflight, the existing BatchMatMul inputs are swapped, only its two adjoint options change, rank-three result and ADD metadata swap their last two axes, and the retained ExpandDims output adopts the former Transpose output contract.
+TransposeConv input two is redirected and the sole Transpose is removed through the maintained `ModelIRGraphIndex`.
+Fan-out, public changed intermediates, produced/floating constants, incompatible bias, matrix or layout shapes, per-axis quantization, duplicate producers, backward consumers, and clone failures are complete no-ops.
+The sole production call supplies the Session LayoutState.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter